MicrosoftDocs/windows-powershell-docs/docset/windows/hyper-v/Optimize-VHD.md

 ```

 ## DESCRIPTION
-The **Optimize-VHD** cmdlet optimizes the allocation of space in or more virtual hard disk files, except for fixed virtual hard disks.
+The **Optimize-VHD** cmdlet optimizes the allocation of space in one or more virtual hard disk files, except for fixed virtual hard disks.
 The **Compact** operation is used to optimize the files.
 This operation reclaims unused blocks as well as rearranges the blocks to be more efficiently packed, which reduces the size of a virtual hard disk file.